OsbornAI/Anime-Recommendation-Engine/README.md

 <br />

 ### Section 4 - Data preprocessing for the model
-This section deals with processing the data for the model and creating a dataset that we can use to train the model which predicts if a show will be above or below the mean rating
+This section deals with processing the data for the model and creating a dataset that we can use to train the model which predicts if a show will be above or below the mean rating.
  - Create a function which will remove bad characters from a word
  - Create a function which takes in a dataframe containing the data and outputs a block of text for the model, and the labels for that text
  - Encode the text into numerical form to be processed by the model